-He Tohu is a new permanent exhibition of three constitutional documents that shape Aotearoa New Zealand located at the National Library of New Zealand.
+He Tohu is a permanent exhibition of three constitutional documents that shape Aotearoa New Zealand located at the National Library of New Zealand.
 It features:

 - 1835 He Whakaputanga o te Rangatiratanga o Nu Tireni – Declaration of Independence of the United Tribes of New Zealand